clemensv/avrotize/avrojson.md

-- Type-hints: Whenever types can be ambiguous in Avro, which is the case with type unions, the Avro JSON encoding prescribes encoding the value wrapped inside an object with a single property where the property's name is the type name, e.g. ´"myprop": {"string": "value"}´. 'null' values are encoded as 'null', e.g. ´"myprop": null´.
+- Type-hints: Whenever types can be ambiguous in Avro, which is the case with type unions, the Avro JSON encoding prescribes encoding the value wrapped inside an object with a single property where the property's name is the type name, e.g. `"myprop": {"string": "value"}`. 'null' values are encoded as 'null', e.g. `"myprop": null`.
 For primitive types, this is in conflict with JSON's native type model that already makes the distinction syntactically.
 For object types (Avro records), the wrapper is in conflict with standing practice where the discriminator is inlined.